Pasir Ris MRT station: EWL station upgrades

 Like the other elevated MRT stations, Pasir Ris station did not initially have platform screen doors installed.
 On 25 January 2008, the Land Transport Authority (LTA) announced the installation half-height platform screen doors on elevated stations to improve safety on elevated stations.
 The installation began at Pasir Ris station in August 2009 and the doors began operations later in November.
 High-volume low-speed fans were installed above the platforms of the station between 2012 and 2013 as part of a national programme to improve ventaliation at station platforms.

 On 29 June 2018, the Land Transport Authority (LTA) announced that the EWL overrun viaducts would be extended by 150 metres.
 A new crossover, in conjunction with the implementation of communications-based train control (CBTC), will allow faster turnarounds for trains and segregation of platforms at the terminus.
 The station's operations will be unaffected by the works as the enhancement works will be done away from the station itself.
 In March 2019, the contract for the construction of new overrun and crossover tracks was awarded to China Civil Engineering Construction Corporation Branch Office Singapore / Gates PCM Construction Ltd (JV).
 The S$56.7 million (US$ million) contract included the partial removal of existing overrun tracks.
-Construction commenced in 2019 and will be completed by mid 2024.
+Construction commenced in 2019 and was completed in May 2024.
+Currently only off service trains uses the Turnback tracks.

 Cross Island Line

-On 17 January 2013, transport minister Lui Tuck Yew announced that the proposed Cross Island line (CRL) will serve the Pasir Ris area.
+On 17 January 2013, transport minister Lui Tuck Yew announced that the proposed Cross Island Line (CRL) will serve the Pasir Ris area.
 On 25 January 2019, the LTA confirmed that Pasir Ris station will be an interchange with the CRL.
 The CRL station will be constructed as part of Phase 1, consisting of 12 stations between Aviation Park and Bright Hill, and was expected to be completed in 2029.
 On 10 March 2020, it was announced that this station will serve as the eastern terminus for the CRL extension to Punggol station.
 The 7.3 km Punggol extension, consisting of four stations between this station and Punggol, was expected to be completed in 2031.
 However, the restrictions imposed on construction works due to the COVID-19 pandemic has led to delays and the dates was pushed by one year to 2030 and 2032 for CRL1 and CRLe respectively.

 The contract for the design and construction of Pasir Ris CRL Station and associated tunnels was awarded to a joint venture between Daewoo Engineering & Construction Co Ltd and Dongah Geological Engineering Co Ltd Singapore Branch at S$980 million (US$ million) on 26 April 2021.
 Construction was scheduled to begin in the fourth quarter of 2021, with expected completion in 2030.
+On 8 October 2023, a part of Pasir Ris Drive 1 between Pasir Ris Drive 8 and Pasir Ris Central was closed off to facilitate the construction of the station.